jessicatong43/NOSTRings_Attached/README.md

 ---

-*If you would like a demo without using your information to sign up:
+*Users do not need to sign in to purchase editions.
+However, if you would like to demo all features without using your information to sign up, feel free to use the credentials below:
 <br>
 Email: guest@gmail.com
 <br>